Women's Royal New Zealand Naval Service: War service

-The first Wren commenced service in July 1942, based in Lyttelton, and by the end of the year, the organisation had 155 Wrens on strength.
+The first Wren commenced service in July 1942, and by the end of the year, the organisation had 155 Wrens on strength.
 Some of the early recruits to the WRNZNS were the civilians previously employed by the RNZN; their dates of commencement of service was antedated so that they were prioritised for promotion.

 Many Wrens were taught signalling and this formed a major function for the WRNZNS.
 Some were employed at the naval wireless telegraph station at Waiouru Military Camp in the central North Island.
 Others were drivers, cooks, clerks, or worked in the medical services.
-In Auckland, the commodore's launch was staffed by Wrens and they also performed servicing work on torpedoes.
+In Auckland, the Commodore's launch was staffed by Wrens and they also performed servicing work on torpedoes.
 Some were trained in radar duties and worked in this capacity at Takapuna while others worked at an experimental radar station at Mount Victoria, in Wellington, that was operated by the Department of Scientific and Industrial Research.
+Teams of Wrens operated degaussing ranges at Auckland and Wellington.
 Although a secret at the time, from late 1942 eight Wrens served in an intelligence station in Blenheim, monitoring Japanese navy radio traffic.

 In 1945, the Admiralty requested 200 Wrens for service in its naval bases in the Far East.
 This had to be declined as the WRNZNS had insufficient numbers to fulfill the request.
 Although it had an authorised establishment of 700 personnel, it never reached this total.
 At its largest, in October 1944, the service only numbered 519 personnel.
-In total, about 700 women served in the WRNZNS.
+In total, 633 women served in the WRNZNS during the war.
 None of its personnel served overseas, in contrast to the corresponding women's army and air force services.

 In the immediate postwar period, most Wrens were used to assist in the demobilisation of the RNZN, under the auspices of the Navy Office.
-By March 1946, WRNZNS have less than 300 personnel, and the organisation was disestablished at the end of the year.
-Herrick was made an officer of the Order of the British Empire for her services while director of the WRNZNS.
+By March 1946, WRNZNS had less than 300 personnel, and the organisation was disestablished at the end of the year.
+Herrick was made an officer of the Order of the British Empire for her services while Director of the WRNZNS.